 What is conditional knowledge?

 Conditional knowledge is the metacognitive understanding of when and why to use specific learning strategies.
-It helps pupils select appropriate tools for different tasks and contexts.
+It helps learners select appropriate tools for different tasks and contexts.

 How is it different from declarative knowledge?